Accidents Caused by Dangerous and Defective Roadways

 - Blind intersections – This refers to an intersection where you cannot clearly see what is coming from the intersecting roadway.

 - Lack of guardrails – A roadway that lacks effective guardrails may increase the risk of rollover accidents, head-on collisions, sliding or rolling off of steep roads, or side-swiping vehicles in an oncoming traffic lane.

 - Unclear road markings – Roadway markings that have faded over time can make it difficult to know where dividing lines between lanes are located.

 - Visual obstructions – Shrubs or other visual obstructions may hide street signs that warn motorists of upcoming hazards, traffic directions or changes in the roadway.

-- Uneven roadways – An uneven or unleveled roadway can include newly paved lanes that sit higher than others or uneven patches on the road.
+- Uneven roadways – An uneven roadway can include newly paved lanes that sit higher than others or uneven patches on the road.
 This increase the risk of drivers losing control of their vehicles and running off the road or into oncoming traffic.

 - Steep embankments – Dangerous drop-offs or embankments can be difficult for vehicles to recover from if their tire leaves the pavement.